 During the coronavirus outbreak, basic maintenance of your car is more important than ever.
 This is mainly because, although some mechanics are staying open, MOTs have been given a ‘holiday’.
 This means any car for which the MOT was due to expire from April 1st will be given a six-month extension.

 Because of this, it falls to you to make sure your car maintains a certain level of upkeep.
 For a start, your tyres must be in good condition, with no cuts, nicks or cracks visible.
-Legally, the tread must be at least 1.6mm deep, although it’s recommended that you change them once there’s less than 3mm of tread left.
+Check your tyre pressures regularly and remember that legally, the tread must be at least 1.6mm deep, although it’s recommended that you change them once there’s less than 3mm of tread left.

 A good way to check your tyre’s tread depth is using a simple 20p piece.
 The coin has a thick borderline that’s a couple of millimetres thick, so it’s worth using this as a measurement by placing it in the tread of your tyre.
 If you can see the inner edge of this border above the rubber, you should think about changing your tyres very soon.